abbydiode/KiRename-py3/README.md

 ## Installation

 **Note:** You need to have Python3 and git installed for this to work.
+If you download the python file directly, git is not necessary.

 1. Clone the repository by running `git clone https://github.com/abbydiode/KiRename-py3.git`
 2. Move into the cloned directory with `cd KiRename-py3`